ARM-software/arm-trusted-firmware/docs/about/lts.rst

    present, Gerrit will automatically merge the patch.
 LTS maintainers will then trigger a Jenkins job that will take care of the release (tag, mail, and readthedocs update).
+#.
+Some features may also require updates in other repositories (tf-a-ci-scripts,
+   tf-a-job-configs or tf-a-tests...).
+For tf-a-job-configs, there are no LTS branches, but dedicated scripts for each LTS version which have to be updated manually.
+This is the case for e.g. MbedTLS updates.
+For tf-a-ci-scripts and tf-a-tests, there are LTS branches and patches will be cherry-picked from master branch to the LTS branch the same way it is done for TF-A.
+   There is no automation for those repositories.
+So the patches will have to be merged manually, and for tf-a-ci-scripts and tf-a-tests, tags will also have to be set manually.

 Execution Plan
 **************